pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

-To add additional roles to the service account, such as working with custom resource types added to the cluster, you can add the appropriate `Role` and `RoleBinding` definitions to the `session.objects` field described previously.
+To add additional roles to the service account, such as working with custom resource types added to the cluster, you can add the appropriate `Role` and `RoleBinding` definitions to the `session.objects` field described previously:

 ```
 apiVersion: learningcenter.tanzu.vmware.com/v1beta1